drasmuss/drasmuss.github.io/_bio/01-current.md

 img-circle: true
 ---

-I am currently the Applications Team Lead and a Senior Research Scientist at [Applied Brain Research](https://appliedbrainresearch.com/), a company I co-founded with other members of the [Computational Neuroscience Research Group](http://compneuro.uwaterloo.ca) in 2014.
+I am currently the ML/Compiler Team Lead and a Senior Staff Machine Learning Engineer at [Applied Brain Research](https://appliedbrainresearch.com/), a company I co-founded with other members of the [Computational Neuroscience Research Group](http://compneuro.uwaterloo.ca) in 2014.